kami · 紙

 紙 · かみ - the paper your deliverables land on.

 Good content deserves good paper.
-One design language across six document types: warm parchment canvas, ink-blue accent, serif-led hierarchy, tight editorial rhythm.
+One design language across eight document types: warm parchment canvas, ink-blue accent, serif-led hierarchy, tight editorial rhythm.

 Part of Kaku · Waza · Kami - Kaku writes code, Waza drills habits, Kami delivers documents.